Medium: Watercolor and graphite on paper

 Credit Line: Bequest of John L. Sexton, 1955

-About: In the 1930s and 1940s, Charles Burchfield was discussed as a painter of the American Scene, praised for his attention to landscape, architecture, and light.
+About: In the 1930s and 1940s, Charles Burchfield was described as a painter of the American Scene, praised for his attention to landscape, architecture, and light.
 Because of the psychological power of his pictures, Burchfield was also discussed as a forerunner of the meticulous, fantastic “Magic Realism” of the young Andrew Wyeth.

 Permalink to this object: